Hey, I'm Just Like You: Promotion

 Tegan and Sara announced the album on July 9, with a trailer showing home videos of themselves as teenagers playing guitar mixed with new footage of them working on the new versions of the songs.

 On July 22, the first single from the album, "I'll Be Back Someday", was announced.
 It was released on July 25.
 The second single released was the title track, on September 6, along with a lyric video consisting of footage of the two as teenagers.

 A tour in support of the album and their memoir High School was announced on July 24.
 It will consist of largely acoustic renditions of songs from the album, as well as older songs and clips of the two in high school.

 Reception

 Hey, I'm Just Like You was met with generally favorable reviews noted at review aggregator Metacritic.
 The album received a weighted average score of 75 out of 100 based on 14 critic reviews.
 Aimee Cliff, writing for Pitchfork, gave the album a score of 7.1 out of 10, describing the songs as "poignant synth-pop gems".
 Rolling Stone described the release as "the prequel to a gratifying coming-of-age story about pop girlhood".

 Rachel Aroesti of The Guardian was less positive, calling the song titles "laughably melodramatic", and criticizing the "workaday synth" genre which "struggles to make much of an impact based purely on its sonic appeal".

 Track listing

-Adapted from Apple Music.
 All tracks produced by Alex Hope.
 All tracks written by Tegan Quin and Sara Quin, except where noted.